shichao-an/notes/docs/lkd/ch3.md

 * If the data is written to, it is marked and a duplicate is made and each process receives a unique copy.
 The duplication of resources occurs only when they are written; until then, they are shared read-only.
 * In the case that the pages are never written (if `exec()` is called immediately after `fork()`), they never need to be copied.

-The only overhead incurred by `fork()` is the duplication of the parent’s page tables and the creation of a unique process descriptor for the child.
+The only overhead incurred by `fork()` is the duplication of the parent's page tables and the creation of a unique process descriptor for the child.
 In the common case that a process executes a new executable image immediately after forking, this optimization prevents the wasted copying of large amounts of data (with the address space, easily tens of megabytes).
 This is an important optimization because the Unix philosophy encourages quick process execution.

 #### Forking